 Kristin Hughes

-Kristin Hughes is a Professor at Carnegie Mellon University's School of Design.
-Her research integrates design thinking, creativity, communication, and education to inspire meaningful change.
-She specializes in community-engaged and participatory design, creating collaborative solutions that empower individuals, strengthen civic engagement, and enhance personal agency.
-Kristin uses research methods to uncover the unique capacities that shape community identity, working to break down barriers while promoting learning and action.
-Her approach reveals hidden narratives and underscores the distinctive strengths within communities.
-Through her leadership in community engagement, she ensures that programs and services remain responsive and sustainable, nurturing deeper connections between people and systems to create innovative opportunities and solutions.
+Kristin Hughes is a professor at Carnegie Mellon University's School of Design, where her interdisciplinary research integrates design thinking, creativity, and communication design to foster meaningful change.
+She specializes in community-engaged and participatory design, developing collaborative solutions that empower individuals, enhance civic engagement, and strengthen personal agency.
+Through her work, Kristin uncovers hidden narratives and highlights the unique qualities that define a community’s identity, emphasizing its distinctive strengths.
+Her leadership in community engagement ensures that programs and services are responsive and sustainable, fostering deeper connections between people and systems to drive innovative opportunities and solutions.

-Since arriving at Carnegie Mellon in the fall of 2001, she has had the opportunity to teach at all levels of the curriculum, from Freshman Design Studio to Advanced Typographic Systems to Design for Social Innovation.
-In 2024, she started co-teaching an innovative course called Designing with CARE: Co-Creating Solutions for Complex Care Coordination in Oncology with faculty from UPMC Magee-Womens Hospital, University of Pittsburgh, School of Medicine, University of Pittsburgh, School of Nursing, Duquesne University School of Nursing.
+Since joining Carnegie Mellon in 2001, Kristin has taught across all levels of the curriculum, from first-year courses to advanced studios, including Design for Social Innovation and Advanced Typographic Systems.
+In 2024, she began co-teaching Designing with CARE: Co-Creating Solutions for Complex Care Coordination in Oncology, an innovative course developed in collaboration with faculty from UPMC Magee-Womens Hospital, the University of Pittsburgh School of Medicine, the University of Pittsburgh School of Nursing, and Duquesne University School of Nursing.

-Over the years, she has won numerous national and international design awards and often speaks and offers hands-on workshops to organizations, community leaders, educators, and students worldwide.
-Kristin holds an MFA in Visual Communication from Virginia Commonwealth University and a BFA in Illustration from Syracuse University.
-She has also studied abroad at Gerrit Rietveld Academie in Amsterdam, The Netherlands, and at Yale University's workshop in Brissago, Switzerland.
+A frequent conference speaker, Kristin has received multiple national and international design awards for her work.
+She also leads workshops for organizations, educators, community leaders, and students worldwide.
+She holds an MFA in Visual Communication from Virginia Commonwealth University and a BFA in Illustration from Syracuse University.
+Additionally, she has studied abroad at the Gerrit Rietveld Academie in Amsterdam and Yale University's workshop in Brissago, Switzerland.

 Below are links to various case studies of Kristin's work and the multitude of community partners she has had the privilege and honor to work with and alongside: